California Real ID

 Real ID California

-The REAL ID Act is being implanted by all the individual states.
+The REAL ID Act is being implemented by all the individual states.
 For most WPCCU members, that means you need to follow to the California Real ID checklist to get yours.
 If you live outside of California, search online for your state’s process to obtain a federally compliant Real ID.

 Real ID California Requirements